hikeventures/hikeventures.github.io/_posts/2016-09-24-Outdoors-Tidbits-48.markdown

 ---

 Want to see your blog post here as well?
-Submit a link to your article [here][3] and we may select it.
+Submit a link to your article [here][3] and we may publish it.

 [1]:	http://www.hikingthetrail.com/2016/09/alps-mountaineering-featherlite-air-mat-review/ "Alps Mountaineering Featherlite Air Mat Review"
 [2]:	http://www.outdoorsfather.com/2016/09/gear-review-haglofs-gram-comp-25-backpack/